cristiancamilo070/todo_list_app/README.md

 - **Firebase Functions:**

-  - Add, edit, delete, and read notes using Firebase Functions
+  - Add, edit, delete, and read notes using Firebase.
   - Translate user notes in real-time using the Google Cloud Translate API on Node.js

 - **Firebase Crashlytics:**